allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

-In a sense, the off-heap space lies outside the control of the JVM (though it belongs to the Java process), and for this reason, it is not possible to write complex structures used in Java languages into it.
+In a sense, the off-heap space lies outside the control of the JVM (though it belongs to the Java process), and for this reason, it is not possible to write complex structures used in JVM languages into it.
 This raises the need for an intermediate step for serialization the data into a plain byte array, which can then be stored in the off-heap area.
 When the data is loaded, the reverse process must be performed: deserialization into a form that we can use in Java.
 These additional steps will of course come at an extra cost, which is why accessing off-heap data will, for obvious reasons, take longer than accessing